Why You Should Protect Your Small Business With a Trademark

 Let’s start with the basics: Have you ever thought about trademarking your business?
 Perhaps you simply thought that your small business isn’t quite the size to warrant such a thing.
 However, if you truly believe in your business and what makes you unique within your industry then there’s likely a potential competitor out there ready to steal your thunder.

 If you don't have a trademark, your business is not fully protected.
 Why else would all the major brands trademark their businesses?
 In order to deter those wily copycats, of course.
+And as your business grows, federal registration can offer broader protection than an unregistered mark, including nationwide rights and public notice of your claim.
 In fact, any reputable business coach will advise securing a trademark as soon as you establish your business.

 But what exactly is a trademark and how can it protect your business?